BlackOpsOne/Cheating-PSA/pages/t4/Obvious-Cheating.md

 > This affects monkey bombs, as it will make zombies target them faster.

 ## Mods
-The ingame mod system transfers certain aspects of custom maps.
+The ingame mod system transfers certain aspects of custom maps to normal zombies maps.

-Once you load a mod, quit out and load a normal zombies map.

 > [!CAUTION]
 > While obvious on some stuff, this can easily be abused to become a form of stealth cheating.